MariusArmand/ProjectCryptoGains/README.md

 - All relevant output is printable to provide to your accountant.

 ## Requirements
-- **API Access**: Users must have one of the [CCData/CryptoCompare](https://cryptocompare.com) API licenses tailored to their needs for real-time price data.
+- **API Access**: Users must have one of the [CoinDesk Data](https://developers.coindesk.com/pricing/) API licenses tailored to their needs for real-time price data.
 - **Local Currency**: Currently tested for Euro (EUR) as the local currency, suitable for users in Belgium and other Eurozone countries.

 ## Usage

 ### Setup
-- Ensure you have a valid API key from CCData/CryptoCompare.
+- Ensure you have a valid API key from CoinDesk Data.

 ### Data Import
 - Import your transaction history from Kraken FX or use the manual CSV format.